tsdat/tsdat/docs/source/tutorials/setup_docker.rst

 .. _setting_up_docker:

-Setting up a Docker Container and VS Code
+Setting up Docker and VS Code
 -----------------------------------------
-This tutorial goes over setting up a Docker container in VSCode for tsdat.
+This tutorial goes over installing Docker and setting up a Docker container in VSCode.

 Start by installing `Docker <https://www.docker.com/products/docker-desktop>`_ and `VSCode <https://code.visualstudio.com/>`_.
 It's a good idea to familiarize